DriversΒΆ

 • Driver - Implements the logic to configure and use the interface(s) provided by the host system. e.g. a TCP port.

-• DriverInterface - Defines the contract between the driver client and the driver itself.
+• DriverInterface - Optionally defines the contract between the driver client and the driver itself, so multiple drivers can share the same client.

 • DriverClient - Provides a user-friendly interface that can be used byclients to interact with the underlying Driver either locally or remotely over the network.